NatLibFi/melinda-linked-records-sync/README.md

-# Service for queuing import records from melinda-rest-api
+# Service for record link migration

+This service collects data and sends it as blob to link-transformers

 ## License and copyright